jeanpehk/minic/README.md

 # minic

 Compiler for a small subset of the C programming language that uses LLVM IR.
 Written in Haskell.

-This is not meant to be an actual compiler but is done as a learning experiment and for university credits.
+This is not meant to be an actual compiler but is done as a learning experiment.

 ## Features